mrkkrp/text-metrics/README.md

 * `edit-distance` works on `Strings`, while `text-metrics` works on strict `Text` values.

-* As `README.md` of `edit-distance` states, “[the algorithms] have been fairly heavily optimized”, which is apparently true, yet the `text-metrics` is faster for short strings (under 64 characters) and even faster for longer strings (scales better).
-How much faster?
-For short strings more than ×3, and about ×4 for longer strings.

 ## Implementation

 Although we originally used C for speed, currently all functions are pure